 Average balances of our earning assets increased by \$807.3 million or 6% in the third quarter of 2015 and by \$793.3 million or 6% in the first nine months of 2015 compared to the same periods in 2014 primarily due to an increase in the average balances of our loans and leases.
 Average balances of our loans and leases portfolio increased by \$1.1 billion in the third quarter of 2015 and by \$1.0 billion in the first nine months of 2015 compared to the same periods in 2014 primarily due to higher average balances in our commercial and industrial, commercial mortgage, and residential mortgage portfolios.
-The average balance of our commercial and industrial, commercial mortgage, and residential mortgage portfolios.
 The average balance of our commercial and industrial loan portfolio increased by \$185.9 million in the third quarter of 2015 and by \$199.5 million in the first nine months of 2015 compared to the same periods in 2014 due to an increase in corporate demand for funding.
-The average balance of our commercial mortgage portfolio increased by \$185.9 million in the first nine months of 2015 compared to the same periods in 2014 due to an increase in corporate demand for funding.
-The average balance of our commercial mortgage portfolio increased by \$127.6 million in the third quarter of 2015 and by \$205.0 million in the first nine months of 2015 compared to the same periods in 2014 primarily due to increased demand from new and existing customers as the real estate market in Hawaii continued to improve.
+The average balance of our commercial mortgage portfolio increased by \$217.6 million in the third quarter of 2015 and by \$205.0 million in the first nine months of 2015 compared to the same periods in 2014 primarily due to increased demand from new and existing customers as the real estate market in Hawaii continued to improve.
 The average balance of our residential mortgage portfolio increased by \$435.7 million in the third quarter of 2015 and by \$397.9 million in the first nine months of 2015 compared to the same periods in 2014 primarily due to an increase in loan origination and refinance activity, coupled with our decision to add more conforming saleable loans to our portfolio.
-Partially offsetting the increase in the average balance of our loans and leases portfolio was a \$408.7 million decrease in the average balance of our total in
+Partially offsetting the increase in the average balances of our loans and leases portfolio was a \$408.7 million decrease in the average balance of our total investment securities portfolio in the third quarter of 2015 and a \$386.9 million decrease in the first nine months of 2015 compared to the same periods in 2014 primarily due to the shift in the mix of our earning assets from investment securities to loans.